canonical/operator-workflows/docs/explanation/integration.md

 ### Docker

 The Docker images are referred to from the image registry that is output from the build step.
-It usually uses the GitHub Container Registry (ghcr), unless specified otherwise in the workflow.
+The integration test workflow usually uses the GitHub Container Registry (ghcr), unless specified otherwise in the workflow.

 Tox argument: `--<image-name>-image=<image-resource-uri>`